google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 more nodes.
 The layers operate one at a time, feeding data from the top of the model through to the outputs.
 Our goal is to decide if (and with how much intensity) a particular node "fires."

 A node in layer n, receives input data from every node layer n-1 (the previous layer).
 Each piece of incoming information, $x_{i}$, is multiplied by a particular weight, $w_{i}$.
 Then we sum them all together along with the node's trained bias to create an output.
 Given this output value we now want to determine if this node "fires" (i.e. is activated), and that is what the activation function does.
-Thus, we feed the output sum from the current node into the activation funtion to determine the activation level of our current node.
+Thus, we feed the output sum from the current node into the activation function to determine the activation level of our current node.
 Then this value is fed into the nodes in the next layer.

 -->